Aditya Nagpal

 That's a wide range, and for good reason.
 Your final number shifts based on company size, services included, industry risk profile, and location.
 We break all of that down below.

-Leveraging our experience managing $20M+ in payroll across 2,000+ employees globally, we've broken down the two main PEO pricing models so you know exactly what to expect before signing anything.
+Drawing on our experience managing $20M+ in payroll across 2,000+ employees globally, we have broken down the two main PEO pricing models so you know exactly what to expect before signing.

 Percentage of payroll pricing